fedora-infra/fedmsg/doc/index.rst

 ``#fedora-fedmsg`` channel on the freenode network with a firehose bot echoing messages to channel to help give you a feel for what's going on.

-You can find the list of available topics in Fedora' s infrastructure at https://fedora-fedmsg.readthedocs.io
+You can find the list of available topics in Fedora's infrastructure at https://fedora-fedmsg.readthedocs.io

 Receiving Messages with Python